Board President

 Richard Butz

 Richard retired to Vermont after 46 years of college teaching in areas including ceramics, design and engineering technology.
-A Lutheran minister father and nurse/administrator mother who both loved fishing and nature, imbued in him an obligation to serve and a passion for the environment.
-Believing that people will care for the quality of water if it drips in their laps, he initiated a boat building program in Buffalo for urban youth and their families, coupled with water testing, to give them access to and perspective of local waters in which they fished and played.
-This led to a popular manual, Building the Six Hour Canoe, that gave amateur builders a simple and inexpensive way to get on the water and provided a model that could be used to create similar programs around the world.
-He has served as president of the board of Buffalo Niagara River Keeper, The Maine Crafts Council, and is on the Bristol Energy Committee, and the boards of The Addison County River Watch Collaborative, Vermont Interfaith Power and Light and the Church Council of Ascension Lutheran Church in South Burlington.
-Along with his pastor Nancy Wright, he coauthored the Congregational Watershed Discipleship Manual sponsored by VTIPL.
+He initiated a boat building program in Buffalo for urban youth and their families, coupled with water testing, to give them access to and perspective of local waters in which they fished and played.
+This led to a popular manual, Building the Six Hour Canoe.
+He has served as president of the board of Buffalo Niagara River Keeper, The Maine Crafts Council, and is on the Bristol Energy Committee, and the boards of The Addison County River Watch Collaborative, Vermont Interfaith Power and Light, and the Church Council of Ascension Lutheran Church in South Burlington.
+Along with Pr.
+Nancy Wright, he coauthored the Congregational Watershed Discipleship Manual sponsored by VTIPL.
 He also volunteers as teacher and worker at the Lake Champlain Maritime Museum.

 Board Member